 WHAT DO LLAMAS USE THEIR NECKS FOR?

-One distinguishing feature of the llama is its long, woolly neck, which measures 2/3 the length of its back.
-When standing erect, the llama’s neck and mane make the animal look athletic and regal.
+One distinguishing feature of the llama is its long, woolly neck, which measures nearly the length of its back.
+Standing erect, the llama’s neck and mane make the animal look athletic and regal.

 The most remarkable fact about the llama’s neck is how enough blood can travel such a great distance from the heart all the way to the head.
 Llamas accomplish this with ease through specially designed elliptical (oval) blood cells.
 Most other mammals, including humans, have round blood cells, which are smaller than the llama’s.
 Elliptical cells carry extra blood—and just the right amount to compensate for the length that blood must travel in the amazing llama.
 These oval shaped cells are also very stable.

 In comparison, the world’s longest-necked animal—the giraffe—has a completely different system for blood circulation from its heart to its head.
 With a neck length of six feet, the giraffe is designed with an unusually large heart, weighing 25 pounds and measuring nearly two-feet long.
-This large heart generates almost double the blood pressure of a human heart at 150-beats per minute.
-Additionally, seven one-way valves in the jugular veins prevent back flow when the giraffe lowers its head, while blood vessels in the animal’s lower legs maintain a balancing pressure.
+This large heart generates almost double the blood pressure of a human heart at 150 beats per minute.
+Yet this animal does not experience backflow when it lowers its head, thanks to seven one-way valves in the jugular veins, along with blood vessels in the animal’s lower legs that maintain balanced blood pressure.

 So giraffes and llamas both have long necks and compensating blood-pressure systems.
 But are they related?
 After all, they both chew their cud, and they are both classified in the Order Artiodactlya.